IBM-Bluemix-Docs/mobilepush/install-sdk.md

 # SDKs for Push Notification
 {: #install-sdk}

 Following are the list of Push Notification Client SDKs and Server-side SDKs.
-The Push Notification Client SDKs are available for Android, Cordova, iOS and Web.
-The Push Notification server-side SDKs are available for Swift, JAVA and nodejs.
-Use the following links to install platform specific SDKs.
+The Push Notification Client SDKs are available for Android, Cordova, iOS, and Web.
+The Push Notification server-side SDKs are available for Swift, JAVA, and nodejs.
+Use the following links to install platform-specific SDKs.
 {: shortdesc}

 Refer the 'README' document in the SDK for detailed information on installation and technical concepts.